Mubelotix/tewta/README.md

 ## Moderation

-Content on p2pnet is censorship-resistant, and cannot be moderated.
+Content on p2pnet is censorship-resistant and cannot be moderated.
 However, as said above, users **only** see content from people they trust, and from people trusted by the people they directly trust.
-Thus, thanks to the great control on content sources, malicious users and bad content will not reach users that wish to stay away.
+Thus thanks to the high control on content sources, malicious users and unwanted content will not reach users.

 ## Non-goals